 In 2014, I offered a workshop at Spiritual Directors International's annual conference on the subject "Spiritual Formation in a Google-ized World," followed by two online webinars: "The Case for Spiritual Direction in the Technology Age" and "Using Technology Tools in Spiritual Direction: Is It for You?"

 At that same 2014 conference, I was privileged to interview Richard Rohr, OFM.
 We talked about many things — St. Thérèse of Lisieux, falling upward in the second half of life, and the unique opportunities available to spiritual directors at this time in history.
 You can watch our conversation here.

 In 2014, on the heels of that conference, my husband, Kirk, and I developed and hosted a year-long initiative for spiritual directors called The Soul Online, inviting fellow spiritual directors to connect around the subject of the Internet and its effect on our spiritual development.

 In January 2016, I published an article in the Center for Action and Contemplation's journal, Oneing, on the subject of messiness in community.
 You can read the article here.

-Lastly, I've been a professional editor for more than 15 years and am pleased to now combine my training as a spiritual director with my experience as a book editor at Bookwifery, Inc. If you're writing a book or moving in the direction of writing one, I'd love to connect with you there.
+Lastly, I've worked in publishing and editorial for nearly 20 years and now combine my training as a spiritual director with my book publishing experience at Bookwifery.
+If you're writing a book (or moving in the direction of writing one) that brings together your life’s work and sense of call, I'd love to connect with you there.